 Let’s be real for a second: traveling with a car seat sucks.
-For older kids, there are various options, but baby and toddler the only options are big, heavy and rules might be different at your destination so they might be useless.
+For older kids, there are various options, but for baby or toddler the only options are big, heavy and rules might be different at your destination so they might be useless.

-To answer a question whether or not you need a car seat I’ll be perfectly honest with you: it depends where you’re going and what will you be doing and what are the alternatives.
+To answer a question about whether or not you need a car seat I’ll be perfectly honest with you: it depends where you’re going, what will you be doing and what are the alternatives.
 In some circumstances, I’d say a car seat is a must, but in others that it’s an unnecessary hassle (and might even be illegal).

 For the first year of our firstborn son, we visited various countries and we haven’t brought a car seat once.
 Before anyone jumps at me for putting a child in danger, hold your horses – not once we put Dylan in danger.
 We just always figured out a way to do without it (and I’ll show you how below).

 With our second son Holden we tried bringing a car seat more often and quite frankly there were various circumstances in which it was completely unnecessary.

 Here are my best tips for making a trip with a car seat a little bit less annoying than it might be 😉